xuankimtran/docs-1/pages/katalon-analytics/docs/kt-create-organization.md

 ---
-title: "Create TestOps Organization and Projects"
+title: "Create TestOps Organization and Project"
 sidebar: katalon_studio_docs_sidebar
 permalink: katalon-analytics/docs/kt-create-org.html
 redirect_from:
  - "/katalon-analytics/docs/manage-org.html"
 ---

-In Katalon TestOps, you can set up a new Organization, create projects, and invite members to the Organization.
+In Katalon TestOps, you can set up a new Organization, create a Project, and invite members to the Organization.

+> Requirements:
+>
 > You need a Katalon account.
-Register [here](https://www.katalon.com/sign-up/) if you don't have one.
+Register for [Katalon account](https://www.katalon.com/sign-up/) if you don't have one.

 ## Create an Organization